xizon/shadower/README.md

 ### Feature List:

-*   WordPress 4.7.* compatible
 * Page Transitions Effect
 * 100% Responsive & Mobile Ready
 * Featured Slideshow Support
 * Retina Ready for Theme Pages
 * Quick & Easy Customization
 * Custom Headers Built To Your Specifications
 * Translation Ready
-*   Google Map & Google Analytics
+* Google Map
 * Quickly Choose from Our Premade Layouts and Options with Blog (Fast and Easy Switching Simply by Clicking a Mouse)
 * Put a Shortcode Anywhere You Like, Even Outside of Posts and Pages
 * Support logos & Copyright Information for Your Business or Brand
 * Support Setting Body, Heading, Menu and Brand Typography with Google Fonts
 * Contact, Custom Page Style Support
 * 500+ Icons in Font Awesome (Include Social Icon)
 * 600+ Google Fonts Choice
 * 6 Post Formats for Blog – (Standard, Video, Quote, Link, Audio, Gallery)
 * 2 Premade Blog Layouts for List Pages
 * 26+ Custom Shortcodes
+* The GPL v2.0 or later license. :) Use it to make something cool.

+For more information about Shadower please go to https://uiux.cc

 ### Changelog

+#### === 2.4 ===

+* Removed files & functions of plugin territory.
+* Optimized mobile navigation and primary navigation.
+* Optimized paging style for single pages.
+* Optimized nested comments on mobile.

 #### === 2.3 ===